nearform/titus/AzureDevOps.md

 Click in Continue, and clicking in the name in the editor you can rename it.
 Instead of Run, just Save it (wait until "Terraform apply ..." has finished to run any pipeline).

-To run a pipeline, do a commit against one of the branches (default is *) and files/folders (any file under packages/titus-*) that triggers the pipeline to confirm it is working as expected.
+To run a pipeline, do a commit against one of the branches (default is all branches) and files/folders (any file under packages/titus-*) that triggers the pipeline to confirm it is working as expected.
+**Triggers for each pipeline are defined at the top of each pipeline yaml file.**
 To confirm all works as expected, do the commit and push, open pipeline, wait for the output and if all works as expected you can create the other 2 pipelines using the same steps.

 ### TERRAFORM - Update the container images to use the ones built by the pipelines